Vulnerability management

 In addition, vulnerability management systems and IDS/IPS systems can also work together with other IT security products such as firewall systems, antivirus software and other monitoring tools to create a comprehensive security network that covers a wider range of threats.

-Is the production and distribution of security software criminal conduct under Section 202c of the Criminal Code?
+Is the production and distribution of security software a criminal offense under Section 202c of the German Criminal Code?

 No, the production and distribution of security software is not in itself criminal conduct under Section 202c of the Criminal Code.